danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/Articles/Getting Started.md

 State-based notifications work just like state-based `sheet`, `alert` and `fullScreenModal` modifiers.

-Just apply a `systemNotification` modifier to your view and provide an `isActive` binding and a `content` builder:
+Just apply a `systemNotification` modifier to your view and provide an `isActive` binding and a view builder:

 ```swift
 struct ContentView: View {